HassanAamer/AIPhotoGen/README.md

 ### __Back End__

-The Back end processes the GET and POST requests to the server by serving the required front end files, and communicating with the OpenAI API, respectively.
+The Back end processes the GET and POST requests to the server by serving the required front-end files, and communicating with the OpenAI API, respectively.